 Phases of sleep

-A good night's sleep is essential for your health and well-being.
+A good night's sleep is crucial for maintaining your health and overall well-being.
 It's a fantastic process that your body carefully manages.
 Understanding sleep can help you appreciate just how precious those restful nights are.

 In 'Why We Sleep,' Matthew Walker takes readers on a fascinating journey through the complex realm of sleep.
-He uncovers the vital functions of light sleep, deep sleep, and REM (rapid eye movement) sleep, highlighting that maintaining a well-balanced sleep architecture — where every stage occurs just as it should, serving a unique purpose — is essential for our physical and mental health.
+He uncovers the vital functions of light sleep, deep sleep, and REM (rapid eye movement) sleep, highlighting that maintaining a well-balanced sleep architecture is essential for our physical and mental health.

 When you drift into deep sleep, your body embarks on a vital mission of healing and rejuvenation, mending the wear and tear of the day.